Azure-Samples/azure-sql-db-fullstack-serverless-kickstart/README.md

 ## Test solution locally

 Before starting the solution locally, you have to configure the Azure Function that is used to provide the backed API.
 In the `./api` folder create a `local.settings.json` file starting from the provided template.
+All you have to do is update the connection string with the value correct for you solution.
+If have created the Azure SQL database as described above you'll have a database named `todo_v2`.
+Just make sure you add the correct server name in the `local.settings.json`.
+The database name, user login and password are already set in the template file to match those used in this repository and in the `./database/sql/01-create-objects.sql` file.

 To run Azure Functions locally, you also need a local Azure Storage emulator.
 You can use [Azurite](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio) that also has a VS Code extension.

 Make sure Azurite is running and then start the Azure Static Web App emulator: